zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/create-the-project/5/_index.md

 origin	https://github.com/learn-chef/deliver-customers-rhel.git (push)
 ```

+In practice, you won't necessarily have multiple remotes.
+The `origin` remote exists as a way for you to obtain starter code that we provide for you.

-Remember, you don't have to use Chef Delivery's Git server.
-We do so for learning purposes and because using the Git server that Chef Delivery already provides is the easiest way to get started.
+Also remember that you don't have to use Delivery's Git server.
+We do so for learning purposes and because using the Git server that Delivery already provides is the easiest way to get started.

 [GITHUB] The final code for this section is available on [GitHub](https://github.com/learn-chef/deliver-customers-rhel/tree/add-delivery-config-v1.0.0) (tag `add-delivery-config-v1.0.0`.)